kailash-manasarovar/statement/docs/timeline/2024/may.md

 - It is "Vigas".
 - I become convinced that this is the trumpet teacher's nickname because he has big legs.
 - At least, three of the set of trumpet teachers have big legs; not the [first man](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-greyer-man), although they might be thickish they're not big and muscular like the [fourth muscle man](../../crimes/protagonists/vidal-sastre.md#dark-thick-curly-haired-deep-set-man), or like the other two (or three) who were tall men.
+- Could this indeed be one of their nicknames?
 - There are sinister references from this account too, suggestions of violence.
-- The *impulses are waiting in line* sentence is very suggestive of men perhaps taking turns.
+- The *impulses are waiting in line* sentence is suggestive of men perhaps taking turns.
 - Another post talks about just having had *coffee and pork crusts*.

 [![Coffee and pork crusts](../../content/tweets/may-2024/pork-crusts-and-coffee.jpg)](https://x.com/Beams_Game/status/1788480057519869978)